winspiker/MicroFramework/README.md

 </p>

-> The lightweight PHP database framework to accelerate development
+> The simple template engine for PHP

 ## Features